 The correlation coefficients obtained between the characters ranged from -0.19 (tree height and trunk circumference) to 0.94 (mean span and number of vegetative shoots) [Figure 3].
 Three of these correlations were significant.
 These were: mean span and number of vegetative shoots (r = 0.94); trunk circumference and mean span (r = 0.77); trunk circumference and number of vegetative shoots (r = 0.77).
 The agro-morphological parameters correlated with the number of vegetative shoots were mean span and number of vegetative shoots (r = 0.94) and trunk circumference and number of vegetative shoots (r = 0.77).

-NoRV: number of vegetative shoots; CiTr: trunk circumference; EnMo: average wingspan
+Figure 3: Correlation matrix (NoRV: number of vegetative shoots; CiTr: trunk circumference; EnMo: average wingspan; HaAr:XXXX)

-Figure 3: Correlation matrix

 Linear regression between the number of vegetative shoots and span